 Here's a testimonial from someone who successfully used a combination of my techniques, a Mag-Gro and vitamin supplements:

 Learn more about my techniques?
-Read questions 1, 2 and 3 in the FAQ page.
+Read the FAQ page.

 Reference material used for this review: Vaclavek V. Magnotherapy - the pHacts.
 Corbett and Cavanagh, UK.
 2005 ISBN 0 9535970 0 8